JDBDT/jdbdt/src/site/markdown/DB.md

 	// Enable all logging options
 	db.enableFullLogging();

-Note that if you use a `.gz` extension for log files, they will be GZIP-compressed and much smaller in size, e.g.,
+Note that if you use a `.gz` extension for log files, they will be GZIP-compressed and have a much smaller in size, e.g.,

 	db.setLog(new File("MyLog.jdbdt.xml.gz"));